DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 3.md

 	- Change the player's health
 	- Change the player's inventory

+This is moreso for your benefit rather than that of the playtesters.
+It will make it easier for you to test the game and see how it's working.
+So, if you

 ### Playtest
 - Same playtest notes as normal
 ### Font Curation